Decoupage for beginners step by step (photo and video)

 The next master class will be devoted to whatPhew in the decoupage, and what is it.
 This is a special coating in decoupage, which is the finest foil.
 Thin foil can imitate both gold, silver or copper.
 There is also an imitation of oxidized metals, which is oxidized potassium.
 Oxidized potassium, it's just the multicolored stains that are obtained as a result of oxidation in the open air.
 The goal is to create the effect of a gold, silver or copper metal coating.
 In order to understand the technique of applying the potali, let's perform some tasks.
 We begin with a special glue on which to stick thin leaves of a foil, or so-called flakes (pieces) of a foil.
 These leaves should be very carefully smoothed and pressed to the surface.

-The finest layers of foil is difficult to pasteTo the surface of the product without minor defects, creases and wrinkles.
-But the fact that, as a result of all the manipulations on implementation, has been poured, it is pleasing that these defects become absolutely invisible.
-The most important thing is that the working surface for the sweat is pre-primed, and treated with sandpaper.
-You should not be frightened by the foils that are formed during the gluing process, which are easily masked by other patches made from the same foil.
+The thinnest layers of foil are quite difficultstick to the surface of the product without minor defects, folds and wrinkles.
+But the good news is that as a result of all the manipulations to make the gold leaf, these defects become completely invisible.
+The most important thing is that the working surface for the gold leaf is pre-primed and treated with sandpaper.
+You should not be alarmed by the gaps in the foil formed during the gluing process, which are easily masked by other patches made from the same foil.

 If the product needs to be visually “aged”, then we will resort to one of the following methods: